UnclassedPenguin/bales/README.md

   - Add "-between" to list dates between one and another
   - Add an ability to get average.
 For square/round.
 Maybe by group as well.
 For daily weekly monthly?
     - Think this will be slightly more complicated than I originally thought...
+  - ~~On basic list (-l) it shows only current month.
+It however, still shows for all years.
+Need to make it show only current month of current year.~~

 #### v0.3.6